The two main ways in which stack probes provide information to VMX-Analysis or via the Core Data Feed are:

 Once the statistics are calculated, they can be output to another system using one of the following methods:

 The statistics can be sent to VMX-Analysis as statistics events.
 VMX-Analysis server does not need to calculate the statistics but does take responsibility for persisting the statistics and making them available to query.
+See the Market Data Worked Example for a fuller worked example of a configuration which sends statistics to VMX-Analysis.

 The statistics can be sent to a customer application via the Core Data Feed.
 See the CDF-T section of the Core Data Feed Guide for more information.
 The kafka collector is the stat collector responsible for CDF-T output.